Carly Findlay: Say Hello

-After receiving five publication offers, on 3 July 2017, Findlay signed a book deal with Harper Collins.
-'Say Hello' was launched in January 2019.

-Findlay wrote that “Say Hello will be the book I needed to read when I was younger.
+Say Hello was published in 2019.
+Findlay wrote that "Say Hello will be the book I needed to read when I was younger.
 I didn't have any role models with my condition until I searched the internet in my teens.
-There were no memoirs on ichthyosis – only medical textbooks with people's faces blacked out.”

-The book is expected to be a memoir of Findlay's life experience as a woman with ichthyosis as well as her journey to identifying as a disabled person and the struggles and confusion she experienced before reaching that point.
+There were no memoirs on ichthyosis – only medical textbooks with people's faces blacked out."
+The book is a memoir of Findlay's life experience as a woman with ichthyosis as well as her journey to identifying as a disabled person and the struggles and confusion she experienced before reaching that point.
 Findlay hopes the book helps those who also have ichthyosis, their parents, young women and teachers.

-“There was no one in media or books who looked like me, or to tell me it's ok to not want to change my appearance, and I didn't know whether I'd find love – love with another or love for myself.
+"There was no one in media or books who looked like me, or to tell me it's ok to not want to change my appearance, and I didn't know whether I'd find love – love with another or love for myself.
 It's time to write that book.
-To be the person Little Carly needed.”
+To be the person Little Carly needed."

 Growing Up Disabled in Australia

-Findlay edited Growing Up Disabled in Australia - part of Black Inc Books' 'Growing Up...' anthology series.
-It was released on 2 February 2021.
-Growing Up Disabled in Australia is the fifth book in the highly acclaimed, bestselling Growing Up series.
-It includes interviews with prominent Australians such as Senator Jordon Steele-John and Paralympian Isis Holt, poetry and graphic art, as well as more than 40 original pieces by writers with a disability or chronic illness.
+Findlay edited Growing Up Disabled in Australia, part of Black Inc Books' 'Growing Up...' anthology series.
+It was released in 2021, and is the fifth book in the Growing Up series.
+It includes interviews with Australians such as Jordon Steele-John and Isis Holt, poetry and graphic art, and writing by people with a disability or chronic illness.

+Personal life

+In June 2024, Findlay was diagnosed with ovarian and endometrial cancer, after having a hysterectomy to remove tumours.
+In January 2025, Findlay said on her blog that she is "cancer-free".